k3s-io/docs/docs/installation/private-registry.md

 In order for the registry changes to take effect, you need to restart K3s on each node.

+## Troubleshooting Image Pulls

+When Kubernetes experiences problems pulling an image, the error displayed by the kubelet may only reflect the terminal error returned by the pull attempt made against the default endpoint, making it appear that the configured endpoints are not being used.

+Check the containerd log on the node at `/var/lib/rancher/k3s/agent/containerd/containerd.log` for detailed information on the root cause of the failure.

 ## Adding Images to the Private Registry

+Mirroring images to a private registry requires a host with Docker or other 3rd party tooling that is capable of pulling and pushing images.
+The steps below assume you have a host with dockerd and the docker CLI tools, and access to both docker.io and your private registry.

-First, obtain the `k3s-images.txt` file from GitHub for the release you are working with.
+1. Obtain the `k3s-images.txt` file from GitHub for the release you are working with.
-Pull the K3s images listed on the k3s-images.txt file from docker.io
+2. Pull each of the K3s images listed on the k3s-images.txt file from docker.io.

-Example: `docker pull docker.io/rancher/coredns-coredns:1.6.3`
+   Example: `docker pull docker.io/rancher/mirrored-pause:3.6`

-Then, retag the images to the private registry.
+3. Retag the images to the private registry.

-Example: `docker tag rancher/coredns-coredns:1.6.3 mycustomreg.com:5000/coredns-coredns`
+   Example: `docker tag docker.io/rancher/mirrored-pause:3.6 registry.example.com:5000/rancher/mirrored-pause:3.6`

-Last, push the images to the private registry.
+4. Push the images to the private registry.

-Example: `docker push mycustomreg.com:5000/coredns-coredns`
+   Example: `docker push registry.example.com:5000/rancher/mirrored-pause:3.6`